Skip to main content

 AI Confidence: 73% Updated: May 10, 2026

 Return on equity for American Electric Power Company stands at 11.9%, a gauge of how efficiently it converts shareholder capital into profit.
 Return on assets is 3.1%, showing how much profit it generates from its asset base.
-AEP trades at a trailing price-to-earnings ratio of 18.79, below the Utilities sector average of ~28x.
+AEP trades at a trailing price-to-earnings ratio of 18.79, roughly in line with the Utilities sector average of ~19x.
 Its free cash flow yield is 9.0%, a gauge of the cash the business throws off relative to its market value.
 A current ratio of 0.53 means current liabilities exceed short-term assets, a liquidity point worth watching.
 Its earnings yield is 5.3%, the inverse of the P/E and a quick read on earnings relative to price.

 American Electric Power Company (AEP) Valuation Context